- November 1, 2016

 - Category: Articles

 If you are a truck driver, there’s a very good chance that you will have to drive through snow at some point.
 This is never fun when you are behind the wheel of a big rig, as it has the potential to be very dangerous.
 However, when you are careful and when you remember the tips in this article, you can reduce your risk when driving in the winter.

 Truck Driver Slow Your Speed

 When there is snow and ice on the roads, they are very slick, and that means you don’t have the traction that you normally do.
 This makes it easier to slide right off the road.
 In addition, you have to think about stopping.
 If you are going at your normal speed, there’s simply no way you will be able to stop in time to avoid an accident or to take a curve.
 Slow down.

-When you are in a big rig, you always want to have large cushion of space between you and the vehicles in front of you.
+When you are a big rig truck driver, you always want to have large cushion of space between you and the vehicles in front of you.
 In the winter, you want to increase this distance even further because it is so much more difficult to stop, even when you slow down.

 Bring Along Some Kitty Litter